dutchcoders/marija/README.md

 * different fields can be used as node identifier
 * identifiers can be normalized through normalization regular expressions
 * each field will have its own icon
-* query indexes using elasticsearch queries like your used to do
+* query indexes using Elasticsearch queries like you are used to
 * histogram view to identify nodes in time
 * select and delete nodes
 * select related nodes, deselect all but selected nodes